THINGS TO DO WITH KIDS ~ OUR PICKS

 The Craft Parlour

-Run by one of our gorgeous friends, creative extraordinaire Rach, this little picturesque gem in Palm Beach hosts school holiday craft workshops for kids, as well as Mum and Cub craft mornings.
+Run by one of our gorgeous friends, creative extraordinaire Rach, this little picturesque gem in Miami (and now also in Brunswick Heads!) hosts school holiday craft workshops for kids, as well as Mum and Cub craft mornings.
 There are also some amazing workshops for the adults, if you can manage to sneak away.

 On a slightly cooler day, it’s always fun piling in the car and heading 30kms up the mountain.
 With its quirky stores, fudge and sweet shops and teahouses, this mountain village seems worlds away from the Gold Coast’s surf culture.